jklahn/cyoa/README.md

 - `"check_in_inventory"`: Checks if a certain item is in a players inventory.
 Use in conjunction with "inventory_alt_page"
 - `"inventory_alt_page"`: Use in conjunction with "check_in_inventory"; if item is in inventory, use this page.

-Misc:
+**The following 'book' attributes are required:**
-- `"starting_health"` (required): Defines the health amount when the game is started.
+- `"starting_health"`: Defines the health amount when the game is started.
-- `"welcome_message"` (required): Defines welcome message at the start of the game.
+- `"welcome_message"`: Defines welcome message at the start of the game.
 It's printed only once at the beginning.
-- `"max_line_length"` (required): Sets the maximum length of each line that is printed during the game.
+- `"max_line_length"`: Sets the maximum length of each line that is printed during the game.
 Otherwise, things look ugly.

-Tips:
+- `"about_author"` (can be empty): Displayed in the 'About' page of the flask version of the game.
+- `"author_website"` (can be empty): Displayed in the 'About' page of the flask version of the game.

+**Tips:**
-- Build out the world (make empty/placeholder pages) before adding details and descriptions.
+- Build out the world (make empty/placeholder pages) before adding detailed content and descriptions.
 This will help you better visualize, plan, and structure your game.
 - Adding or removing something from inventory requires a separate 'page'/node be created.
 Once the inventory page has been visited in-game, it will be removed from all linked pages.
 This prevents the page from being re-visited.